Karnataka hijab hearing: Wearing headscarf is a constitutional right, petitioners tell HC

 The Karnataka government passed an order on February 5 banning clothes that “disturb equality, integrity and public order”.
 The petitioners before the High Court have claimed that this order violates the constitutional rights to equality, life and protection from discrimination.

 Kamat argued that public order is the only reason for which a government can restrict freedom of religion under Article 25.
+He added that college development committees do not have the right to disallow hijabs as they have no statutory authority.

 “Public order is the State’s responsibility,” he told the court.
 “Can a college development committee decide if the exercise of this right is permissible?”

+The lawyer cited a Supreme Court judgement from 1954 to argue that essential practices of a religion could be extended to food and dress, according to Bar and Bench.
+He added that students in the present case had been wearing hijabs since they were admitted to the colleges.

 Kamat said that the state government’s stand that the wearing of a headscarf was not covered under freedom of religion was “totally erroneous”.

+“State is an outside authority, it cannot say that wearing a headscarf is essential practice [of a religion] or not,” Kamat submitted to the court, according to Live Law.
+“It has to be seen from the view point of a believer.”

-In response, Chief Justice Ritu Raj Awasthi asked whether Article 25 was an absolute right, or whether it was subject to some restrictions.
+In response, Chief Justice Ritu Raj Awasthi asked whether Article 25 of the Constitution, which guarantees freedom to practice and profess a religion, was an absolute right, or whether it was subject to some restrictions.
+Justice Krishna S Dixit also asked Kamat if protection granted to an essential religious practice was absolute or whether it could be regulated by law.

+To this, Kamat said that Article 25 (1) gives the State the power to regulate religious practices if they offend public order, morality and health.

 On February 10, the High Court had restrained students of all faiths from wearing religious clothing in the classroom until further orders.